Approach

 The PE investments report quarterly in PDF.
 The real estate sends Excel models.
 The fund managers have their own portals.
 Public equities sit in a brokerage account.
 And the CIO is supposed to know how all of this fits together.

-AI-powered portfolio monitoring pulls data from all of these sources, normalizes it, and flags what needs attention.
+AI portfolio monitoring pulls data from all these sources, cleans it up, and flags what needs attention.
 Not just performance numbers.
 Signals.
 A portfolio company's key customer just filed for bankruptcy.
-A real estate market where you have exposure is seeing permit applications drop 40%.
-A fund manager changed their strategy without telling you.
+A real estate market where you have exposure just saw permit applications drop 40%.
+A fund manager changed strategy without telling you.

-The value is not just in seeing the data.
-It is in catching what you would have missed because it was buried in a quarterly report you had not read yet.
+The value isn't just seeing the data.
+It's catching what you'd have missed because it was buried in a quarterly report you hadn't read yet.

 4. Consolidated Reporting: Stop Spending Friday Building the Family Update